Superuser666-Sigil/SigilDERG-Data_Production/docs/DATASET_SCHEMA.md

 ## Overview

 The Sigil Pipeline generates JSONL (JSON Lines) datasets where each line is a JSON object representing a training sample.
-The schema varies slightly between Phase-1 compatible mode and Phase-2 instruct mode.
+The pipeline now exclusively uses Phase-2 instruct mode for generating high-quality instruction-following datasets.

+**Note:** Phase-1 compatible mode is deprecated and no longer supported.
+All references to Phase-1 in this document are for historical context only.

 ## Core Schema